oslabs-beta/graphErr/README.md

 # GraphErr

-Descriptive error handling for GraphQL in Deno for Oak servers
+Descriptive error handling for GraphQL in Deno for Oak servers.

+## Features

+* Provides more clarification on GraphQL's error messaging by adding graphErr's descriptive error handling alongside with it.
+* Makes GraphQL Playground IDE available for constructing and sending queries during development.

 ## Installation